suntorytime/project-mate/README.md

 # project-mate

+Mate is a responsive web app that helps users remember their new and existing friends through guided note-taking

 How to run Mate?
 - Clone down the repo
 - From Terminal, go to root of local repo directory